Asifkletech/Pneumonia-Detection-Using-Ensemble-Learning-Using-Chest-X-Ray-Images/README.md

 can handle different datasets and real-world scenarios efficiently.
 * To explore how the system can assist healthcare professionals, such as radiologists, in making accurate and timely pneumonia diagnoses from chest X-ray images.

+# Methodology

+n the methodology of pneumonia detection using chest X-rays with ResNet, MobileNetV2, DenseNet architectures, and ensemble learning, the following steps are followed.
+Firstly, a dataset of chest X-ray images containing pneumonia and non-pneumonia cases is collected and preprocessed to enhance image quality.
+Next, ResNet, MobileNetV2, and DenseNet models are selected as deep learning architectures for pneumonia detection due to their effectiveness in image classification tasks.
+Each model is then individually trained using the preprocessed images, adjusting hyperparameters to optimize performance.
+The trained models are evaluated using a validation set, considering accuracy, sensitivity, and specificity metrics.
+Ensemble learning techniques are applied to combine the predictions of the individual models, and the ensemble model is evaluated to assess its performance improvement.
+A comparison is made between the individual models and the ensemble model to identify the most effective approach.
+The selected model or ensemble is further tested on an independent dataset to assess generalization ability.
+The clinical applicability of the models is evaluated taking into account factors like computational efficiency and integration into healthcare systems.
+The results and analysis of the experiments including performance metrics and insights gained are presented.
+By following this methodology researchers aim to develop a robust and accurate system for pneumonia detection from chest X-ray images with the potential to improve diagnostic accuracy at early stage and patient care.